-So, here we’re going to look at just how viable it is to do a complete changeover and use a SSD as the solitary method of storage in your machine, assuming you’ve got a regular laptop and not the new MacBook Air which uses solid state flash storage as standard.
+So, here we’re going to look at just how viable it is to do a complete changeover and use an SSD as the solitary method of storage in your machine, assuming you’ve got a regular laptop and not the new MacBook Air which uses solid-state flash storage as standard.

 So, first off let’s address the biggest problem: the price.
-If, for sake of argument, we take 500GB as a standard hard drive size of someone who is really that interested in tech and computing that they would be inclined to swap to solid state storage, then we can directly compare.
-Half a terabyte of solid state storage will set you back anywhere around a grand depending on the manufacturer.
+If for sake of argument, we take 500GB as a standard hard drive size of someone who is really that interested in tech and computing that they would be inclined to swap to solid-state drive storage, then we can directly compare.
+Half a terabyte of solid-state drive storage will set you back anywhere around a grand depending on the manufacturer.
 You’ll do well to stoop much below £950 for a new 2.5″ drive.
 That’s a lot, in anybody’s book, especially when you consider that the equivalently spacious hard disk drive will cost you a mere £40-ish from a reputable manufacturer.
 So, how could anyone possibly justify shelling out an extra £900 for a solid state drive over a traditional hard drive of the same capacity?

 The truth is, they can’t.
 It’s just not worth it.
 Really.
 However, if I take myself as the everyday sort of tech guy, nothing hardcore, then it makes perfect sense to go for a lower capacity.
 I recently did, in fact, swap out my 320GB MacBook Pro hard drive for a 96GB SSD from Kingston.
 I figured that I’m not the sort of person who will keep a host of movies on an internal laptop drive, I don’t even need my gargantuan iTunes library on there, I’ll keep that on my iPod Touch.
 My desktop machine is where I’ll rack up external drives amounting to terabytes to keep all my music, TV and movies in order.

-So what benefits does solid state storage bring over a traditional hard drive as a complete replacement?
+So what benefits does solid-state drive storage bring over a traditional hard drive for a complete storage replacement?
 Well, in truth it’s all about speed.
 The time taken to launch apps is incredibly low in comparison.
 It’s almost one of those things you have to experience to fully appreciate.
-Anyone could sit here and rave about just how amazing fast it is, but it has to be put into context.
+Anyone could sit here and rave about just how amazingly fast it is, but it has to be put into context.
 I am going to be carrying out a full review of the Kingston SSD I have, in which I will detail actual read/write speeds etc. so be sure to check it out.

 Most SSD’s come packed inside a SATA enclosure, so as long as your machine is easily accessible, it’s a simple switch and a fresh installation of the OS is all that’s required, and if you’re a Windows user, I imagine you would want to do that by now anyway.